TheBestTvarynka/Dataans/doc/web_server/README.md

 2FA secret and recovery codes are stored on the server side and encrypted using the server's encryption key.

 2FA does not make the encryption of the data stronger.
 It makes the auth process stronger and better.
-In other words, the [secret key](#secret-key) is *a second factor* for data encryption like authenticator app is 2FA for auth.
-The attacker with a password is unable to decrypt the data without a secret key and to sign in without 2FA.
+In other words, the [secret key](#secret-key) is *a second factor* for data encryption like authenticator app is the second factor for auth.
+The attacker with the password is unable to decrypt the data without a secret key and to sign-in without 2FA.

 ## Data synchronization